jsh/branches-and-tags/README.md

 This script lets you define `git lol` as a global alias (not confined to one project).
 The command shows a repository's history, tags, and branches.

 The display uses ASCII-graphics, so it's fast and you can use it from the command-line.

-You can even ssh into a remote server, and type `git lol` to look at the structure of a remote repo.
+If you install and run it on a remote machine, even a headless server, then whenever you `ssh` in you can use `git lol` to look at the structures of remote repos.
+No GUI required.

 ## `git-addfile`